• Skip to primary navigation

 Action Item #14: Trade names

-I do a version of this frequently, which is to trade the name of your best client in return for the name of another freelancer’s best clients.
+I do a version of this frequently, which is to trade the name of your best client in return for the name of another freelancer’s best client.
 The thing about “best clients” is that they keep changing.
 The client who was giving you weekly work three years ago may no longer be in business and you might have someone else you’re getting along with really well at the moment.
 If you keep sharing your good experiences with other writers (and they with you), you both ensure that you’re getting a whiff of good markets at a time when they’re actually receptive to freelancers and treating them well.

 Action Item #15: Use the power of search